junxit/us-congress-bills-110/bill.md

 - **(1)** in plain language using easy to understand terms and concepts, issue regulations, and revise any materials made available by such Agency, to clarify the applicability of replacement cost coverage under the national flood insurance program;
 - **(2)** in plain language using easy to understand terms and concepts, revise any regulations, forms, notices, guidance, and publications relating to the full cost of repair or replacement under the replacement cost coverage to more clearly describe such coverage to flood insurance policyholders and information to be provided by such policyholders relating to such coverage, and to avoid providing misleading information to such policyholders;
 - **(3)** revise the language in standard flood insurance policies under such program regarding rating and coverage descriptions in a manner that is consistent with language used widely in other homeowners and property and casualty insurance policies, including such language regarding classification of buildings, basements, crawl spaces, detached garages, enclosures below elevated buildings, and replacement costs; and
-- **(4)** include in each standard flood insurance policy a one-page description of the policy using plain language and easy to understand terms and concepts.
+- **(4)** require the use, in connection with flood insurance policies, of the supplemental forms developed pursuant to section 202 of the Bunning-Bereuter-Blumenauer Flood Insurance Reform Act of 2004 (Public Law 108–264; 118 Stat.
+725).

 ## § 25.
 Authorization of additional FEMA staff